How to apply

 - 1st February, results announced by end of May

 If your application requires further clarification, one of the CCF team may call you to find out more about your project and discuss any queries that we have.
 Our team has plenty of experience working with local community and voluntary groups and know what the donors expect and want to fund.
 There may be follow-up tasks from the telephone assessment, either to comply with our procedure or to provide additional information for specific donors.

 Application results are recommended by fund panels.
 They will consider which projects may receive funding according to the fund's priorities and available balance.
 They may decide to fully or partially fund a project.
 Your application may be taken to several fund panels.
 Most of our funds receive more applications than the funding available.

 Successful applicants are sent an offer letter with Terms and Conditions to sign which must be returned along with indicators of what you expect the project to achieve, and details of someone who CCF can contact to arrange a visit and collect monitoring information.
 The sooner you return this, the sooner we can pay out the grant!
 Unsuccessful applicants will be notified and may be encouraged to apply to the next funding round.

-If you have received a Large Grant, a staff member or volunteer from CCF might visit the project to see how it is developing and to touch base about how you’re getting on.
+If you have received a Large Grant (£3,500 or above), a staff member or volunteer from CCF might visit the project to see how it is developing and to touch base about how you’re getting on.
 For smaller projects, we may check up on how you are doing via e-mail or with interim monitoring forms.
 Even if we don’t visit your project, please let us know how you’re doing and what you’ve achieved, including via social media.